maikdevries/Lunar/.github/README.md

 ## Commands
 The default way to trigger a command is as follows: `![command] [argument]`, where the behaviour of `[argument]` could vary between the different commands.
 Arguments listed within parenthesis `([argument])` are optional and therefore not required.
 The command prefix can be changed in `config.json`, more information [here](#optional-configuration-settings).

 Each individual command can be enabled or disabled based on needs.
 All commands are disabled by default, which can be changed in `config.js` under `commands`.
 If a disabled command is triggered, the user will be notified.
+Commands can also be restricted to a specific channel, this is disabled by default.
+Change this behaviour by changing `channelID` to the channel the commands can be used in.

 The following command behaviour is currently natively supported:
 - `8ball [question]` - This will generate a random answer to the question being asked.